 Pioneer Square

 Pioneer Square is where Seattle was first founded.
 Even though it’s just south of Downtown, the two neighborhoods have very different vibes and aesthetics.
 Pioneer Square has a lot of beautiful old buildings that attract architecture firms, art and design studios, and other creative endeavors.
 Many have been converted into lofts and apartments, and some of Seattle’s best restaurateurs are opening new spots here to draw in more people.
-Lumen Field (home to Seahawks football and Sounders soccer, formerly known as Century Link Field) and T-Mobile Park (home to Mariners baseball, formerly Safeco Field) are down here as well, so if you’re a sports fan you’ll find a great game-day atmosphere in Pioneer Square.
+Lumen Field (home to Seahawks football, Sounders, and Seattle Reign soccer, formerly known as Century Link Field) and T-Mobile Park (home to Mariners baseball, formerly Safeco Field) are down here as well, so if you’re a sports fan you’ll find a great game-day atmosphere in Pioneer Square.
 There’s also an Underground Seattle Tour here—you may want to put that on your “new to Seattle” to-do list.

 International District